 The term desmoplasia refers to any type of growth of fibrous connective tissue.
 It is typically a reactive growth that begins in response to something like a tumor or scar tissue.

 What Is Desmoplastic Mesothelioma?

-Although fibrosis is not always malignant, it does usually invade surrounding healthy tissue, which can be a problem.
-When mesothelioma is of the desmoplastic cell subtype, this invasion of the fibrosis is often what leads to a diagnosis.
+Although fibrosis is not always malignant, it does usually invade surrounding healthy tissue, which can be problematic.
+When mesothelioma is the desmoplastic sub-type, this invasion of the fibrosis is often what leads to a diagnosis.

 Characteristics of Desmoplastic Mesothelioma

 Desmoplastic mesothelioma accounts for just about 6% of asbestos-related mesothelioma.
 Because it is rare, desmoplastic mesothelioma is not well understood.
 One study found that about 88% of people diagnosed had already experienced metastases.

 This is typical of all types of sarcomatoid mesothelioma, which are generally more aggressive than epithelial cancers.

 Under the microscope, the tumor’s appearance includes dense bundles of collagen fibers.
 Collagen fibers are a type of connective tissue.
 Even when the collagen fibers had a spindled order, the arrangement was typically irregular.

 This characteristic can be useful in diagnoses as cases of desmoplastic mesothelioma often show collagen, appearing on the cellular level as bland and without inflammation.